jeffh/sniffer/README.rst

  - If you use **Windows**, you'll need to install pywin32_.
  - If you use **Mac OS X** 10.5+ (Leopard), you'll need to install MacFSEvents_.

-**As a word of warning**, Windows and OSX libraries are *untested* as of now.
-This is because I haven't gotten around to testing in Windows, and I don't have a Mac :(.

 .. _nose: http://code.google.com/p/python-nose/
 .. _easy_install: http://pypi.python.org/pypi/setuptools
 .. _pip: http://pypi.python.org/pypi/pip